Chicago Bicycle Accident Lawyer

 Accidents caused by aggressive drivers are also common in areas where bicyclists and vehicles share the road.
 Incidents of road rage can lead to dangerous interactions where a cyclist is left severely injured.
 Road rage can be triggered by nearly anything.
 But one of the leading causes is a driver's impatience with a slower-moving bicycle in the roadway.

-Many drivers do not realize that cyclists have the same rights as them to use roads
+Many drivers do not realize that cyclists have the same rights as motorized vehicles on Chicago roads.

 Other examples of aggressive actions towards cyclists can include: